-EVACUATION PLAN FOR LOCATION
+LOCATION

 Address

-If we must leave the workplace quickly:
+f we must leave the workplace quickly:

-1. Warning System:
+L. Warning System:

-We will test the warning system and record results
+We will test the warning system and record resu ults times a year.

-2. Assembly Site:

-3. Assembly Site Manager & Alternate:
+3. Assembly Site Manager & Alternate: a.

-a.
 Responsibilities Include:

-4. Shut Down Manager & Alternate:
+4. Shut Down Manager & Alternate:a.
+Responsibilities Include:

-a.
-Responsibilities Include: · · · · · · · · · · · · · · · · · · ·

-5
+5. is responsible for issuing all clear.

-SHELTER IN PLACE FOR LOCATION
+LOCATION

-We have talked to co-workers about which emergency supplies, if any, the company will provide in the

-shelter location and which supplies individuals might co onsider keeping in a portable kit personalized for

-individual needs. • We have located, copied and posted

-• We will practice shelter procedures times a yea
+shelter location and which supplies individuals n ndividual needs. • We have located, copied and • We will practice shelter procedures times Address f we must take shelter quickly:

-Address

-If we must take shelter quickly:

 1. Warning System:

-We will test the warning system and record results times a year.
+We will test the warning system and record resu

+2. Storm Shelter Location:

 3. "Seal the Room" Shelter Location:

-4. Shelter Location & Alternate :
+4. Shelter Location & Alternate :a.

-a.
 Responsibilities Include:

-5. Shut Down Manager & Alternate:
+5. Shut Down Manager & Alternate:a.

-a.
 Responsibilities Include:

-G is remonsible for issue
+5 is responsible fo for issuing all clear.

-6is responsible for issui ng an ciedi.

-COMMUNICATION rhore in the following way
+COMMUNICATION -

-We will communicate our emergency plans with co-wo irkers in the following way:
+We will communicate our emergency plans with n co-workers in the following way:

-In the event of a disaster we will communicate with employees in the following way:
+n the event of a disaster we will communicate v with employees in the following way:

-CYBER SECURITY

-To protect our computer hardware, we will:

-To protect our computer software, we will:

-If our computers are destroyed, we will use back-up computers at the following locations:

-RECORDS BACK-UP

-is responsible for backing up our critical records including payroll and accounting systems.

-Back-up records including a copy of this plan, site maps, insurance policies, bank account records and computer back ups are stored onsite .

-Another set of back-up records are stored at the following off-site location:

-If our accounting and payroll records are destroyed, we will provide for continuity in the following ways:

-EMPLOYEE EMERGENCY CONTACT INFORMATION

-The following is a list of our co-workers and their individual emergency contact information:
+CYBER SECURITY To protect our computer hardware, we will: To protect our computer software, we will: If our computers are destroyed, we will use back-up computers at the following locations: RECORDS BACK-UP is responsible for backing up our critical records including payroll and accounting systems.
+Back-up records including a copy of this plan, site maps, insurance policies, bank account records and computer back ups are stored onsite Another set of back-up records are stored at the following off-site location: If our accounting and payroll records are destroyed, we will provide for continuity in the following ways: EMPLOYEE EMERGENCY CONTACT INFORMATION The following is a list of our co-workers and their individual emergency contact information: ANNUAL REVIEW Date:

-ANNUAL REVIEW

-Date:

-Date:

-Date:

-Date:

-Date: